sykeben/BookJS/README.md

 - `website` is an optional link to the author's webpage.
 - `desc` is a short description of the book, displayed on the page list.
 - `pages` is an array of page titles and directory names.
 Each item in the array must be structured as `["Title", "dir"]`.
+Note: All books MUST follow this info format, no matter what.

 <br>